What is Split Realism?

 Referee and the Tiger: External Split

-Imagine the cases of a referee who surveys a field where he is to refer a game tomorrow evening.
-The pitch’s spotlights are on at 22:00 hours.
-From out of nowhere, on the pitch he spots a full-grown tiger ten metres away from him.
+Imagine the case expressed in three scenarios of a referee who goes to survey a field where he is booked to referee a game tomorrow evening.
+The empty pitch’s spotlights are on at 22:00 hours.
+From out of nowhere, he spots a full-grown tiger on the pitch ten metres away from him.
 First case: The man’s reaction is to become invisible and a strong noisy breeze breaks making it impossible for the tiger to track the referee by sight, smell or sound.
 Second case: instead of becoming invisible, the same breeze blows but there is a power blackout, and the pitch is in total darkness.
 In the first and second cases an improbable event occurred by magic or coincidence and the referee enters the safety of his car.
 Third case: the referee recites Ayatul Kursiy, Maha Mritunjaya or Psalm 91 from the holy scriptures and the tiger walks away.
 The third case is split realism because the referee withdraws into the hands of God who hears his prayer.
+He too enters his car unharmed.

 Discovery With Grace: Magical but Momentary

 In Nane’s story, Discovery with Grace, during a phone chat between the protagonist who lives in London and Grace, a female scientist based in Nigeria they fall in love.
+The rupture is the shock of love that overwhelms him; for several years he had lived a solitary and sexless life.
 The love and affinity between the two the reader can infer from a sentient and coloured fluid that flows out of the protagonist’s mobile phone.
-The fluid takes a tall oblong shape and reacts to comments the protagonist makes over the phone.
+The fluid takes a tall oblong shape and reacts to comments the protagonist makes over the phone and he sees it.
 It is thus magical and stands for the affinity between the two new lovers who are 6,000 miles away from each other.
 The fluid is only active during phone calls between the lovers making it momentary.

 Is My Name Okolo Too: Misunderstood Identity